dcgc-bfx/scrnaseq2_doc/_posts/2024-09-18-scrnaseq2-repository-explained.md

   - `sc`: In this directory, the final `Seurat` object and associated files are saved for the next module.
 - Next, it will be determined which of the previous modules should be used as input.
 This can be set explicitly (`prev_module_dir`) or is determined by a function that reads the yaml configuration file of the current analysis profile.
 - Then the `Seurat` object is read into memory.
 If on-disk counts are used, then the `Seurat` object will contain the paths to the respective directories (which are in the same directory as the `Seurat` object).
 - If on-disk counts are used, performance is better if the counts directories are on a local SSD storage than on a standard disk-based server.
-They will be copied to a temp directory (e.g. `/tmp/Rxsbfhs` ) and the `Seurat` object will be updated. **Problem**: Currently the temp directory is deleted when the `R` session exists or maybe suspends?
+They will be copied to a temp directory (e.g. `/tmp/Rxsbfhs` ) and the `Seurat` object will be updated. **Why is this a problem?**: Currently the temp directory is deleted when the `R` session exists or maybe suspends?
 - Finally, the default assay (data type) will be set.
 For all `Seurat` functions, it is then not necessary anymore to explicitly specify the assay.

 #### Part 4: Analysis code